szilard/BigDataDayLA2015-DataScience/README.md

 =========================================

 Big Data Day LA is an annual free conference on Big Data (Hadoop/Spark), Data Science, NoSQL etc.
-I've been running the Data Science Track since inception.
+I've been running the Data Science Track since inception in 2014 and with @earino since 2015.
 Unfortunately the [conference website](http://bigdatadayla.org/) does not list the schedule anymore.
 Therefore, here is the list of talks (with slides linked below) from the Data Science Track in 2015: